kistanovdev/kistanovdev.github.io/_posts/2023-09-10-arbitrary-length-ssh-key.md

 ---

 The usual size of an RSA key varies between 1024 bits and 4096.
-Today I found out that you can have arbitrary length RSA key.
+Today I found out that you can generate keys with arbitrary length, larger than the 4096-bit convention size.
 The problem, of course, is that you may spend an eternity trying to generate it.